containers/podman.io_old/getting-started/network.md

 ### Container <-> Host Communication

-Rootfull containers are reachable via their published ports.
+Rootful containers are reachable via their published ports.

 You can check which ports are published: